metaphizix/BetwayCombinations/README.md

 4. Prompt you for amount per slip
 5. Show total cost
 6. Ask for confirmation at each step
+7. **Validate account balance** is sufficient for all bets
-7. Automatically find suitable matches (3.5+ hours away, 2.5+ hour gaps)
+8. Automatically find suitable matches (dynamic timing based on estimated runtime, 2-hour gaps)
-8. Place all bet combinations
+9. Place all bet combinations
-9. Track progress in `bet_progress.json`
+10. Track progress in `bet_progress.json`
-10. Auto-resume if interrupted
+11. Auto-resume if interrupted

 ### CLI Mode (Automated)